Netflix/metaflow-docs/README.md

 Navigate to the page that you want to edit and click on `Edit this Page` which appears at the bottom of the content.
 An in-browser IDE will appear in your browser where you can edit the `.md` file.
 Then push those changes to a new branch and create a pull request.

-See [Using github in VSCode](https://code.visualstudio.com/docs/editor/github) for more information on how to create branches in the IDE.
+See [Using GitHub in VSCode](https://code.visualstudio.com/docs/editor/github) for more information on how to create branches in the IDE.

 ### Running the documentation locally for more complex changes